mukulele/signalk-lwm2m/README.md

 This can be done with the LwM2M WebUI or manually in the ./config/settings.json file.

 In SignalK -> PluginConfig you can edit the connection parameters.
-The LwM2M "Connection parameters to LwM2M server" are defaulting to the eclipse sandbox server.
+The LwM2M cConnection parameters are defaulting to the eclipse sandbox server.

-My setup:
+### My setup:
 An IOT Sim Card (e.g. 1NCE 10EUR for a 10 year lifetime)
 A CaT-M capable modem (e.g. Waveshare 30EUR SIM7000)

-Use Case:
+### Use Case:
 Monitor and control your vessel from remote (as long as CAT-M is in reach) at low cost.

-Remarks:
+## Remarks:
 A example set-up of the CAT-M modem on a raspberry is a seperate project.
 (under developemt under github/mukulele).

-Plugin Installation:
+## Plugin Installation:
 Please refer to Signalk Doc's ...

-License - see LICENSE file for details.
+# License - see LICENSE file for details.

-## Developed for the SignalK Maritime Data Platform!
+# Developed for the SignalK Maritime Data Platform!